-Leading legal, social and racial justice groups are holding a free marijuana expungement clinic to help those convicted of low-level cannabis offenses clear their records in Newark next week.
+Legal and social justice group 420NJEvents is holding a free NJ marijuana expungement clinic to help those convicted of low-level cannabis offenses clear their records in Newark next week.

-The marijuana expungement clinic will be held Tuesday, September 14th, from 10 am to 6 pm at the Hilton Penn Station Hotel in Newark.
-Attendees will receive free legal assistance about the marijuana expungement application process.
+The marijuana expungement clinic will be held Tuesday, September 14th, at the Hilton Penn Station Hotel in Newark.
+Attendees will receive free legal assistance with the marijuana expungement application process.

-“Why should some people have their lives ruined while others are getting rich in the industry?” said Co-Founder and Vice President of 420NJEvent Brendon Robinson, which is holding the event.
-“This clinic will give people an opportunity to have a life after cannabis.
-No longer will low-level cannabis crimes ruin someone’s life.”
+“Why should some people have their lives ruined while others are getting rich in the industry?” said Co-Founder and Vice President of 420NJEvents Brendon Robinson.
+They are holding the event.

 Attorneys from the New Jersey law firm Brach Eichler will provide pro-bono legal services to assist with the marijuana expungement process for non-violent cannabis convictions.